 Andrés-Mauricio Arbelaez was one of the top graduates from Dulaney High School in Baltimore County, Maryland.
 He is a Computer Science major and a member of the Design Cultures & Creativity program in the Honors College as well as a member of the QUEST Honors Fellows Program.
 At UMD, he is on the Club Rock Climbing team and the planning committee of Maryland’s annual hackathon, Bitcamp.
 Andrés-Mauricio spent summer 2016 learning iPhone app development at Facebook Headquarters in Menlo Park, California.
 This year, he will be a campus ambassador for Facebook.
 In his free time, Andrés-Mauricio enjoys listening to rap and jazz music, hacking together apps and websites, and tossing around the old hacky-sack.

 Eric Ding graduated in the top five of his class from Elkton High School in Cecil County, Maryland.
-He is pursuing a computer engineering degree.
-At UMD, he is a member of both QUEST and the Entrepreneurship and Innovation Program.
-He also participated in the Concert Choir's performance of Brahm's Requiem with the Baltimore Symphony Orchestra.
-In his free time, he enjoys singing, programming personal projects and introspectively wondering why they don't work.
-This summer he is interning with Booz Allen Hamilton in DC.
+At Maryland, he studies computer engineering and is a member of both QUEST and the Entrepreneurship and Innovation Honors Program.
+Eric spent his freshmen summer interning with Booz Allen Hamilton and will spend his sophomore summer interning with JPMorgan Chase.
+In his free time he enjoys programming and playing music.

 2014 Stamps Banneker/Key Scholars

 Muftiat Ogunsanya graduated number one in her class from Reservoir High School in Howard County.
-She studies computer science on the pre-med track, and she is a member of the Design Cultures, and Creativity (DCC) program in the Honors College and the Office of Multi-Ethnic Student Education's Academic Excellence Society.
-She is currently an undergraduate research assistant for the University of Maryland's Clinical and Cognitive Neuroscience Laboratory.
-Additionally, Muftiat is an ambassador for the College of Mathematical and Natural Sciences as well as the Honors College.
+She studies computer science on the pre-med track; she is a member of the Design Cultures and Creativity (DCC) program in the Honors College; and she is president of the Office of Multi-Ethnic Student Education's Academic Excellence Society.
+She is currently an ambassador for the College of Mathematical and Natural Sciences as well as the Honors College.
+Additionally, Muftiat works as an undergraduate teaching assistant in the computer science department.
+She is a founding member and previous secretary of Phi Delta Epsilon, an international medical fraternity with a premedical chapter on campus.
 In summer 2016, she conducted medical imaging research in the radiology department at University of Chicago Hospital as a part of the Medix program through NSF Research Experience for Undergraduates.
-Muftiat's hobbies include traveling, cooking, and watching movies.
+In summer 2017, Muftiat was a part of the University of Maryland Scholars Summer Research Program where she conducted research at the University of Maryland School of Medicine in genomics.
+Muftiat's hobbies include traveling, cooking, watching movies, and writing poetry.

 Joseph Piscitelli was one of the top graduates from Christopher Columbus High School in Miami, Florida.
-At the University of Maryland, he is an Accounting major and a member of both the QUEST Honors Fellows Program as well as the University Honors program.
-Additionally, he serves on the executive board of his fraternity, Kappa Alpha Order, as Number V (Historian).
-In summer 2016, he attended an externship with PriceWaterhouseCooper in Washington, D.C., then worked as a camp counselor at the University of Miami's Mini Canes Sports Recreational Camp.
+At the University of Maryland, he is an Accounting major and member of both the QUEST Honors Fellows Program as well as the Accounting Teaching Scholars Fellows Program.
+Additionally, on campus, he serves as president of his fraternity, Kappa Alpha Order and Web Master of QUESTPress.
+This past summer, he worked for PriceWaterhouseCoopers in McLean, VA, as a TICE (Technology Communication and Entertainment) Core Assurance intern.
+As part of EDCI210, this past fall, he planned and conducted a bi-weekly course for 3rdGraders centered around wellness and recreation.
 In his free time, Joseph enjoys rooting for Philadelphia and Miami sports teams, playing golf, and watching The Office.

-Christopher Bambic graduated within the top ten students of his class at Saint Ignatius High School in Cleveland, Ohio.
+Christopher Bambic Christopher Bambic graduated within the top ten students of his class at Saint Ignatius High School in Cleveland, Ohio.
 At Maryland, he majors in both physics and astronomy and conducts research in theoretical astrophysics with Dr. Christopher Reynolds, using high performance computer simulations to study the physics of how supermassive black holes affect the evolution of the universe.
-In freshman and sophomore years, he worked on studying photomultiplier tubes to better the performance of the High Altitude Water Cherenkov (HAWC) Gamma Ray Observatory located on the Sierra Negra volcano in central Mexico.
-Last summer, he worked at NASA Goddard Space Flight Center with the Laser Interferometer Space Antenna (LISA) Pathfinder mission, a joint ESA-NASA mission launched in December of 2015, which demonstrated the technologies necessary to detect gravitational waves in space.
-He spent summer 2016 at Boston University using supercomputer simulations to study the interaction between our Sun's solar wind and the surrounding interstellar medium.
-Outside of research, he worked as a Teaching Assistant in the Astronomy Department; he is the web designer for UMD's Society of Physics Students and AstroTerps; he serves as a trustee for the UMD chapter of the Knights of Columbus; and he enjoys following UMD and Cleveland sports.
+He has conducted research at the High Altitude Water Cherenkov (HAWC) Gamma Ray Observatory located on the Sierra Negra volcano in central Mexico, at NASA Goddard Space Flight Center, at Boston University, and at the University of Cambridge.
+Furthermore, Christopher has been named a Goldwater Scholar for 2017, and he is currently working on publishing his research.
+Christopher also works as a Teaching Assistant in the Astronomy Department; he is the web designer for UMD's Society of Physics Students and AstroTerps; he serves as a trustee for the UMD chapter of the Knights of Columbus; and he enjoys following UMD and Cleveland sports.